THE ETHICAL CAPITALIST – JULIAN RICHER

 What really transformed Julian Richer’s thinking was the book In Search of Excellence and the wisdom contained therein, and he later set out his own principles in his book The Richer Way in which he showed how his principles worked for Richer Sounds and could be applied to any organisation.

-Richer then explores the benefits and drawbacks of capitalism in his introduction and he references the principles in the book Capital in the Twenty-first Century that he found thoroughly convincing.
-Richer goes on to look at economic crashes and their causes, and he states that “ethics is central to the proper functioning of capitalism”.
+Julian then explores the benefits and drawbacks of capitalism in his introduction and he references the principles in the book Capital in the Twenty-first Century that he found thoroughly convincing.
+Julian goes on to look at economic crashes and their causes, and he states that “ethics is central to the proper functioning of capitalism”.
 Indeed, he is clearly angered by such practices as zero hours contracts and enforced self-employment.

 PART 1 – THE ETHICAL BUSINESS

-In Chapter 1, Richer writes that it is all about the people, and he focuses on the employee.
+In Chapter 1, Julian writes that it is all about the people, and he focuses on the employee.
 Here, he explores the simple truth that employees who are treated badly perform badly.
 Indeed, going further than that, employees who are deceived and defrauded by their leaders will themselves deceive and defraud their leaders.

 [At a personal level, I have witnessed the truth of that over and over again.]